• TACMASR home page

 Fresh organs and tissues harvested by the investigator can be snap frozen or fixed in formalin for downstream histological, immunostaining or molecular analysis techniques.

-Experimental mouse organs, tissues and xenografts generated by the AZCC Experimental Mouse Shared Service (EMSS) can be processed for histological techniques by TACMASS.
-If you are working with EMSS, please request that they hand off formalin fixed mouse tissues, bones and xenographs to TACMASS for processing/embedding and other services as indicated.
+Experimental mouse organs, tissues and xenografts generated by the UACC Experimental Mouse Shared Resource (EMSR) can be processed for histological techniques by TACMASR.
+If you are working with EMSR, please request that they hand off formalin fixed mouse tissues, bones and xenographs to TACMASR for processing/embedding and other services as indicated.

 Cultured cell lines can also be preserved as formalin-fixed, paraffin-embedded (FFPE) blocks for histological staining and immunostaining.
 For example, treated vs. untreated cells can often be used as positive or negative controls for immunohistochemistry.